KaleimS/Team-Role-Generator/README.md

   ## Installation
   A video will be added.
   ## Usage
-  To use this app you will have to, Visual Studio Code, NodeJS, Jest, fs(included with node) and Inquirer
+  To use this app you will have to use, Visual Studio Code, NodeJS, Jest, fs(included with node) and Inquirer
   ## Credits

   ## License
   This Project is protected under this project -
   ## Tests
   To run the application you will want to open the terminal in the main directory of the cloned repository and type node index.js.
-After that is done you will be asked a few questions and once completed a index.html will but created in the output folder.
+After that is done, you will be asked a few questions and once completed a team.html will be created in the output folder.
   ## Questions
   * Email - KaleimBusiness@gmail.com
   * Github Profile - [KaleimS](https://github.com/KaleimS)